List of power stations in Michigan

 Michigan imports all coal and nuclear fuel (uranium), and 82% of natural gas.
 A goal to produce over 10% of electricity from in-state renewable sources was set in 2015.
-Major electric companies in Michigan include Detroit Edison (11,000 MW) and Consumers Power (9,000 MW).
+Major electric companies in Michigan include DTE Electric Company (11,000 MW) and Consumers Energy (9,000 MW).

 Nuclear power stations

 Nuclear power is a significant source of electrical power in Michigan, producing roughly one-quarter of the state's supply.
-The two active nuclear power plants supply Michigan less than 30% of its electricity.
+The two active nuclear power plants supply Michigan with less than 30% of its electricity.